pfsense/docs/source/interfaces/low-throughput-troubleshooting.rst

 ----------

 Issues with upload speed frequently end up being issues with the MTU.
-If the MTU on pfSense (default 1500), is higher than the MTU of the upstream link, it can result in packets being fragmented, lost, or otherwise mishandled.
+If the MTU on pfSense® software (default 1500), is higher than the MTU of the upstream link, it can result in packets being fragmented, lost, or otherwise mishandled.
 Setting MSS clamping on the WANs or changing the MTU of the interface may help.